rottingresearch/linkrot/README.md

 - CrossRef API for retraction notices in metadata
 - Analysis of DOI landing pages for retraction indicators
 - Extensible design for adding more retraction databases

+# Usage Analytics
+This project uses SCARF to collect anonymous download statistics for package installations.

+SCARF acts as a proxy between the user and PyPI, allowing maintainers to better understand adoption and usage patterns.

+- No personal or identifiable information is collected
+- Using SCARF is completely optional

+If you would like to support the project, consider installing via the SCARF-enabled pip command.

 # Code of Conduct
 To view our code of conduct please visit our [Code of Conduct page](https://github.com/marshalmiller/rottingresearch/blob/main/code_of_conduct.md).